This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check price here!

-The DMZ has seen some very tense moments between North and South Korea over the years.
-We were fascinated to visit the Third Tunnel, which is one of the incursion tunnels built by North Korea as a part of an attempted invasion – although they officially claimed that they were for coal mining!
+The DMZ has seen some extremely tense moments between North and South Korea over the years.
+One of the most fascinating stops is the Third Tunnel, an incursion tunnel built by North Korea as part of an attempted invasion (even though they officially claimed it was for coal mining).

 Book your spot on this top-rated tour here and get FREE cancellation 24 hours before you go.